Arborists on the Gold Coast, QLD

 Can an arborist work on a Gold Coast apartment or body corporate property? +

 Yes, but tree and palm work on high-rise and canal-front strata blocks in Surfers Paradise, Broadbeach or Southport usually runs through the body corporate.
 Expect sign-in, insurance minimums and rules about noisy work and access, and where a tree is on common property the body corporate normally has to approve and pay for the work.
-A good arborist will carry the public liability cover the building manager asks for, often $10 million or $20 million, and sort the paperwork before turning up.
+Confirm the building's insurance minimum with your building manager before booking, since a building is free to require more than the $5 million public liability floor Arboriculture Australia sets for registration.
+Sorting that paperwork before the crew turns up is part of the job.

 What qualifications should a Gold Coast arborist hold? +